gregv12/fluxtion-server/docs/guide/how-to-core-pin.md

 # How to core‑pin agent threads

-This how‑to shows you how to pin Fluxtion Server agent threads to specific CPU cores for improved determinism and reduced context switching on supported platforms.
+This how‑to shows you how to pin Mongoose server agent threads to specific CPU cores for improved determinism and reduced context switching on supported platforms.

 What you’ll do: